FischbachLab/nf-readqc/README.md

     bbmap.sh -Xmx24G ref=hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz
 ```

-Update the nextflow config to indicate that a pre-indexed contaminant genome is available, by making the following update
+Update the nextflow config to indicate that a pre-indexed contaminant genome is available, by making the following updates

 ```{bash}
 foreign_genome = ""